deathworlders/online/content/books/deathworlders/chapter-59-new-life.md

 “I like it when Folctha’s health inspectors don’t find Daar hairs in my food. *Nobody* will appreciate that, no matter how much you try to… *charm* them.”

 Daar rumbled a pleased avalanche of a note.
-“Oh, I dunno, smell’s like *‘yer* enjoyin’ my charms *plenty*…or mebbe that’s just the cumin again!”
+“Oh, I dunno, smell’s like *‘yer* enjoyin’ my charms *plenty!* …Or mebbe that’s just the cumin again!”

 “I’m pretty sure those two things don’t smell at all the same, Daar.”